jahurul1/PyWebsiteIP/README.md

 # Python
-Python scripts created by me
+Python scripts find the ip address of websites.